omolazabal/moredatastructures.com/docs/set-up.md

 ## Overview
-Every Wednesday, a new set of programming exercises will be introduced via GitHub.
+Every week, a new set of programming exercises will be introduced via GitHub.
 You can find the exercises at the repository [https://github.com/omolazabal/si-fall-2019](https://github.com/omolazabal/si-fall-2019).
 Continue reading to learn how to use the repository.

 The structures of the repository is as follows:
 ```